-Cardinal flower is a type of lobelia.
-The stalks are at first unbranched, but later there are many flowering side branches.
+Cardinal flower is native perennial wildflower in the bellflower family.
+At first, the stalks are unbranched, but later there are many flowering side branches.

-The flowers are in dense racemes, terminal, with slender, leaflike bracts; they arise from the upper leaf axils; each flower has the typical lobelia shape, with a 2-parted upper lip and a prominent, 3-divided lower lip; to 1 inch long; with protruding stamens; cardinal-red, rarely vermillion, very rarely white or pink.
+The flowers are in dense racemes, terminal, with slender, leaflike bracts; they arise from the upper leaf axils.
+Each flower has the typical lobelia shape, with a 2-parted upper lip and a prominent, 3-divided lower lip; to 1 inch long; with protruding stamens; the petals are cardinal-red, rarely vermillion, or very rarely white or pink.

 Blooms July–October.

-The leaves are alternate, numerous, dark green, to 6 inches long, lance-shaped, finely toothed.
+The leaves are alternate, numerous, dark green, to 6 inches long, lance-shaped, and finely toothed.

 The fruits are capsules, ribbed lengthwise, with a crown of withered flower parts persisting at the tip.